About editing

 Don’t overuse dialogue tags, and don’t get creative with them.
 Make the dialogue itself creative!
 Use action beats to show meaning.

 Is your writing littered with filter words?
 These verbs increase narrative distance and hold readers away from experiencing the story.
-These include noticed, seems, saw, spotted, feel, realized, wondered, thought, believed, knew, decided.
+These include noticed, seems, saw, spotted, felt, realized, wondered, thought, believed, knew, decided.
 Most -ing words do the same.

 Are your referential pronouns correct?
 A pronoun (he, she, they) refers back to the last named person.
 Many writers are unaware of this.